djmaity/md-davis/docs/source/install.rst

 This would create a conda environment called ``md-davis-env`` with the core dependencies and install additional libraries for packaging, documentation, and linting.
-You can also change the name of the conda virtual environment by modifying the command above:
+You can also change the name of the conda environment by modifying the command above:

 .. code-block:: bash